Sajghaa/Sajghaa/README.md

-# I'm Sajghaa — Full Stack Developer & Chief Debugging Officer
+# I'm Serge — Full Stack Developer & Chief Debugging Officer

 I don’t just write code — I **battle bugs, tame APIs, and negotiate with CSS** like a tech gladiator. <br> My apps?
 Faster than your WiFi, smoother than your last relationship, and (probably) not crashing… yet.